Tooth Pain Relief: Home Remedies, Causes, and When to See a Dentist

 Mouthwash helps to remove any remaining bacteria and plaque in your mouth, thus reducing your risk of developing decay or gum infection.
 Furthermore, mouthwash freshens your breath, leaving you with a minty-fresh sensation.

-Use a Water Flosser:
+Use a Water Flosser

 Water flossers are an innovative way to promote good dental hygiene.
 Water flossers shoot a jet of water between your teeth, seamlessly removing any bacteria and plaque buildup.
-Furthermore, water flossers are an excellent alternative for those who have difficulty flossing traditionally.

 Conclusion

-Pain and discomfort from a toothache can be overwhelming, but taking the necessary preventative actions outlined above and being aware of potential causes can relieve you.
-Trust your dentist to help guide you if you’re ever in need, as they will always be able to answer your concerns and provide helpful tips.
-No one understands aching tooth more than a professional.
-As such, we encourage those dealing with either minor or major issues to contact us at (02) 9171 0840 if there are any questions or concerns about their oral health.
-Remember that it is essential to keep on top of dental cleanings for optimal oral hygiene and reduce unnecessary pain down the road.
+Pain and discomfort from a toothache can be overwhelming, but taking the necessary preventative actions outlined above and being aware of potential causes can help alleviate the symptoms.
+Trust your Leichhardt dentist to help guide you if you’re ever in need, as they will always be able to answer your concerns and provide helpful tips.